-An Agile organization is a lean organization which is able to respond to new events or challenges really fast, almost in real time.
+An Agile organization is a lean organization that is able to respond to new events or challenges really fast, almost in real-time.

 In such an organization, decisions are made fast using the available data.
 To make this possible, the organization constantly collects data on all aspects of its business, the competition, and the market.

 The characteristics of an agile organization are: